-18. Student contended that when Probation was responsible for providing Student a FAPE, Probation should have assessed him in all areas of suspected disability and held IEP team meetings to update his IEP's.
+and held IEP team meetings to update his IEP, especially after his psychiatric hospitalization on May 24, 2013.
 Probation asserted that even if it was required to provide educational services because it would not permit County to serve Student, County was still able to assess Student and conduct IEP team meetings.

-19. Student did not establish that Probation's actions prevented County from assessing Student or obtaining information regarding his suspected disabilities based on information from Ms. Corrigan and Ms. Heim-Bowen.
-Probation did not keep County personnel from seeing Student for extended periods.
-While Probation and Mental Health had important information regarding Student's emotional problems that affected his ability to make meaningful educational progress, County made little or no effort to obtain such information from Probation or Mental Health.
-While County invited Probation to attend IEP team meetings where Probation could have shared information, Probation did not attend.
-However, County could have obtained the same information by speaking to Probation staff before the IEP team meetings and reporting the information.
+- 26. Student did not establish that Probation's actions prevented County from assessing Student or obtaining information regarding his suspected disabilities based on information from Mt.
+McKinley Principal Rebecca Corrigan and Ms. Heim-Bowen.
+Probation did not keep County personnel from assessing Student at the end of January 2013 even though he was on security restriction.
+While Probation and Mental Health had important information regarding Student's emotional problems that affected his ability to make meaningful educational progress, County made little or no effort to obtain such information from Probation or Mental Health. - 27.
+After the assessment, County should have invited Probation to attend the IEP team meetings where Probation could have shared information, or take more steps to obtain information from Probation before the IEP team meeting.
 County could have done the same by contacting Mental Health therapists, who provided service on contract with Probation, after obtaining a release of information.
-Also, County decided not to make placement offers other than in a general education classroom.
+Also, County decided not to make placement offers other than its general education classroom as it erroneously believed that it could not offer a placement into a residential facility that might better meet Student's mental health needs.
 Therefore, while Probation and Mental Health had important information concerning Student, Probation did not hide this information and County could have easily obtained it during those times when Student could not attend Mt.
 McKinley.
 Accordingly, Probation was not required to assess Student or hold IEP team meetings to update or develop IEP's while Student was in a security level and prevented from receiving educational services.